 I’m proud to share some of the kind words our customers have said about us to date.

-Jeff Clawson, Director North America Cloud Alliances Team, from Red Hat appreciates how our platform automates work and allows partnerships to focus on the real reasons' partnerships are formed — for developing and selling solutions.
+Jeff Clawson, Director North America Cloud Alliances Team at Red Hat, appreciates how our platform automates work and allows partnerships to focus on the real reasons' partnerships are formed — for developing and selling solutions.

 Craig Strachman, VP of Corporate Business Development, Juniper Networks acknowledges the power of our data-driven platform that provides visibility to the performance of individual partner relationship, and to the whole ecosystem to help executive management make better investment decisions.